 4 Common Jewelry Repairs… and How to Avoid Them

-Cleanings, maintenance, and repairs are a normal part of preserving heirlooms
+Cleanings, maintenance, and repairs are a normal part of preserving heirlooms.

 Designers carefully craft their pieces to last, but daily wear over time can weaken the integrity of a piece.
 Keep in mind that jewelry is not impervious to accidental bumps, but significant damage, loss, and costly repairs can be prevented.